What are digital health programs?

 - You can also visit the ANU’s Centre for Mental Health Research BEACON resource – a portal to online applications for mental and physical health conditions (digital health programs have been independently reviewed, evaluated and rated) by clicking here.

 The automation is added to assist the consumer to ‘walk through’ the program with additional guidance and at times, feedback.
-Automated self help programs generally help to keep consumers on track and more engaged than pure self-help versions.
-Our self help digital health programs are of the automated kind at this stage.
+Automated self-help programs generally help to keep consumers on track and more engaged than pure self-help versions.